 Curry is 1 of the easiest vegan dishes to make as all the spices and herbs give it a ton of flavour!

 If you're tired of rice, why not make these vegan baos instead?
 They're great for dipping into curry and soak up all the flavours instantly.
 Not a fan of pandan or matcha?
-Leave them out, or just substitute with something else that you like!
+Leave them out, or just substitute with a flavor that you like!

 Best of all, these mantou bao recipes are 1-rise, unlike the traditional version, making them much quicker to make!